 - Use secure passwords — make sure to use secure passwords on all your devices and accounts and update them regularly.
 Doing so will help prevent anyone from using brute force attacks (scripts run by hackers that allow a computer to keep guessing your password until it gets it right) on your systems.

-- Use a proxy — if a VPN is outside of your reach, a trusted (read: not free) proxy can replace your IP while you use it.
+- Use a proxy — if a VPN is outside your reach, a trusted proxy server can replace your IP with a fake one while you use it.
+Much like free VPNs, using free proxies can be risky, so make sure to pick a proxy you can trust.

 - Ask your ISP for a dynamic IP — your ISP may be able to provide you with a dynamic IP address.
 This means you would get a new IP address every few hours or so rather than using a static IP address that always stays the same.